All About Middle School Teachers

 Speaking: Talking to others to convey information effectively.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Learning Strategies: Selecting and using training/instructional methods and procedures appropriate for the situation when learning or teaching new things.

-In the United States, there were 630,300 jobs for Middle School Teacher in 2016.
+There were about 630,300 jobs for Middle School Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 7.5% which is above the national average.
 The Bureau of Labor Statistics predicts 47,400 new jobs for Middle School Teacher by 2026.
-There will be an estimated 50,500 positions for Middle School Teacher per year.
+The BLS estimates 50,500 yearly job openings in this field.